 Oil based barrier creams may reduce the performance of the pads.
-If barrier creams must be used, they should be applied sparingly and only on treatable areas.
+If barrier creams must be used, they should be applied sparingly and only on areas that require treatment.
 Used products should be disposed of in the appropriate manner, they cannot be flushed down the toilet.